Upper Montclair station

 Upper Montclair is the fourth of six stops in Montclair the train makes coming northbound on the line, and the third as one comes southbound.
-It is 9 stations away from New York, and 8 from Hoboken.
+It is 9 stations away from New York City, and 8 from Hoboken.
 A stream, Toney's Brook has its source just to the northwest of the station and separates the northbound platform from the parking lots on either side of the tracks.
 Across the street from the station is Anderson Park.

 Station facilities and services

 The original station was a small building, built by the Montclair Railway when the Upper Montclair area was still rural.
 It was acquired by the Erie Railroad and rebuilt in 1892.
 In 2006, the 1892 station building was damaged in a fire, but the platform survived and was able to remain in service.
 In 2009 the station was rebuilt.
 The new building was designed to resemble the original design and incorporate the existing porte-cochere which had survived the fire, but will be larger.
 The building will have 18-foot-high vaulted ceilings and travertine marble floors.
 During reconstruction, a tent was used as a temporary shelter on the eastbound platform.
 On the westbound platform there was a shelter, but now it is gone except for its columns.
 A former freight house is across Lorraine Avenue from the station.

 In 2010, the station was fully restored and as before the fire, houses a restaurant inside.
 According to the developer, initially the project was expected to cost $1 million, but in the end it came in closer to $2 million.

 The side platforms, which are at ground level, are only long enough for 5 cars, allowing passengers to exit or board from not all cars.
 There are 111 commuter parking spots, which are let out by permits.
 The rest of the parking lots are metered.
 There are bike racks for parking bikes.